lucianopereira86/NetCore-XUnit/README.md

 ![code03](/docs/code03.JPG)

-The PUT method does not make any operation.
+The PUT method does not return an object.

 ![code04](/docs/code04.JPG)